schiffy91/image_clustering_algorithm/README.md

 Right now, the algorithm is coded to look for a flat directory of images at `~/Downloads/JPGs`

 ## GPU
 Should work on Mac via Metal and Windows / Linux via CUDA.
-If you're running out of memory, change batch_size = 16, num_workers = 32.
+If you're running out of memory, change `batch_size = 16`, `num_workers = 32`.